View information by type

 The World Food Prize Michigan Youth Institute (WFPMIYI) is a one day event coordinated by Michigan State University (MSU) where youth:

-- Present research and recommendations on how to solve key global challenges in a short speech and small group discussions with local experts.
+- Present research and recommendations on how to solve key global challenges in a short speech and small group discussions with MSU faculty, staff, students, peers, and other experts.

 - Connect with other student leaders from across Michigan to share ideas, identify solutions to these problems and build lasting friendships.